alibaba/feathub/docs/content/concepts/basic-concepts.md

 improves developer velocity by allowing different teams in an organization to collaborate, share, discover, and re-use features.

-Feathub currently supports `LocalRegistry`, which persists feature definitions on local filesystem.
+FeatHub currently supports `LocalRegistry`, which persists feature definitions on local filesystem.

-In the future, we can implement additional registry to integrate Feathub with existing metadata platform such as [DataHub](https://github.com/datahub-project/datahub).
+In the future, we can implement additional registry to integrate FeatHub with existing metadata platform such as [DataHub](https://github.com/datahub-project/datahub).